 When a partial memory is recalled, only the settings saved will be updated.
-The partial memories screen provides a mechanism for specifying channels or subcomponents of channels to be saved in a partial memory.
+The partial memories screen provides a mechanism for specifying channels or sub-components of channels to be saved in a partial memory.

-Partial Memories mode is enabled and disabled using buttons at the top left corner of the screen.
+Partial memory save option is enabled and disabled using buttons at the top left corner of the screen.
 These buttons are also available on the Mem-Setup screen.
 When enabled, all memory saves are partial memory saves.
 When disabled, all saves are full console saves.
-Once partial memory mode is active, the save buttons on the screen and control surface are used to save partial memories in the same way as full console memories.